gcalderone/SortMerge.jl/README.md

 - **1**: the element in the first container do not match with the element in the second container, and will not match with any of the previous elements in the second container;
 - any other integer number: none of the above applies (*missed match* case).

-The **-1** and **1** return values are very important *hints* which allow `sortmerge` to  avoid checking for a match that will never occur, ultimately resulting in very short execution times.
+The **-1** and **1** return values are important *hints* which allows `sortmerge` to  avoid checking for a match that will never occur, ultimately resulting in very short execution times.
 The *missed match* case (any integer number different from -1, 0 and 1) allows to deal with partial order relations and complex matching criteria.

 The `sortmerge` accept this function through the `sd` (*Sign of the Difference*) keyword.
 The name stem from the fact that for array of numbers this function should simply return the sign of the difference of two numbers.